Mishaal bin Abdulaziz Al Saud: Business activities

 Mishaal bin Abdulaziz was a leading businessman, with substantial investments in real estate, insurance, electrical utilities, oil trading and cement manufacture.
 He was chairman of the board of Yanbu Cement company, established in 1976.

 He founded Al Shoula Group in 1970, which is a major investor in real estate developments throughout the Middle East partnering with such investors as Dubai's Emaar Group, Kuwait's Bayt Al Mal Investment Company, and the Al Rajhi family's Tameer Group.
 Al Shoula's wholly owned subsidiary, Dhahran Global, is active in broad areas of the petroleum and petrochemical industry including pipeline development, oil and gas production, oilfield services and international product trading.
 The CEO of Al Shoula Group was his son Prince Abdulaziz who was appointed to the post in the late 1990s.

 Prince Mishaal was one of the founders of the Dar Al Maal Al Islami Trust which was initiated by Mohammed bin Faisal Al Saud, King Faisal's son, in 1981.
-Another of Mishaal's firms, Mishaal International, along with its German and Chinese partners, was the leading contender to build much of the Kingdom's new multibillion-dollar railway system.
-He was also the owner of Shola Shopping Center in Riyadh.
+He was also the owner of Shola Shopping Center in Riyadh and the Mishaal International company.